 click to hear audio John Peel ending the last ever Perfumed Garden on Radio London on 14th August 1967.
 The programme had continued through the night on this one occasion and John was about to hand over to Chuck Blair with the final Breakfast Show.
 Recording kindly provided by Albie Somerset (duration 3 minutes 45 seconds)

 Mac Peters Mac Peters One night in 1964, a Coventry club disc-jockey got into a fight.
 He turned up for work late - and with two black eyes.
-The manager took one look at him and refused to let him go on stage in that state.
+The manager took one look at him and refused to let him go on stage like that.
 He was sent home and, instead, Peter the trainee manager was instructed to take over the “Off The Record” disc session.
 The young lad had never played a record on stage before but gave it his best shot and the night proved a great success.
 So much so that, at the end of the evening, a man called Reg Calvert came over to see him.
 Calvert was in the venue to arrange a booking for a group he managed called The Fortunes but he also owned a radio station.
 He had just taken over Radio Sutch and relaunched it as Radio City.
 He needed disc-jockeys and he offered Peter a job.
 They shook on it and Peter joined Radio City.
 Calvert gave him a new name.
-He became ‘Mac Peters’.
+Real name Peter MacDougall, he became ‘Mac Peters’ - a name he hated.
 Unfortunately this was not the start of a dream career.
-In his own words, he was “a dreadful disc-jockey”.
+In his own words, at that time he was “a dreadful disc-jockey”.
+Fortunately he got better.
 Mac lasted on the Radio City fort for just one stint - a total of three weeks.
-However, although his offshore radio career was brief, he has improved since then and worked in broadcasting for many years.
-Having ditched the Mac Peters name that he hated, he has worked as Peter Madison on BBC local radio, the American Forces Network, WCFL in Chicago, WIRA in Florida, and a whole host of Irish stations.
-There is a recording of Peter on South Coast Radio, Cork, and a photo of him on Radio Nova, Dublin, on the DX Archive web-site.
-Now living in the west of Ireland, he has a home studio where he makes radio commercials and jingles.
+Although his offshore career was brief, he worked in broadcasting for many years.
+Having ditched the Mac Peters name, he worked as Peter Madison on BBC local radio, the American Forces Network, WCFL in Chicago, WIRA in Florida, and a whole host of Irish stations.
+Later he lived in the west of Ireland producing commercials and jingles in his home studio.
+He died in December 2018 after a short illness.
 (This photo dates from 1984 when Peter was working for South Coast Radio in Cork.
-Does anyone have a picture of him from his Radio City days?
-Many thanks to Peter for the information and photo, and to Declan Meehan for putting us in touch.)
+Does anyone have a picture of him from his Radio City days?)

 click to hear audio Brendan Power presenting the 9-midnight show on Radio 270, 30th December 1966, soon after joining the station.
 Tape kindly provided by Martyn Webster (duration 1 minute 35 seconds)

 Tony Prince Tony Prince Born 9th May 1944, in Oldham, Lancashire, Tony is the only offshore personality to have been a real jockey before becoming a disc-jockey.
 This part of his career was short and was followed by time as an apprentice toolmaker and member of a band called The Jasons.
 He became a club DJ and, while working in Bristol, presented an early ITV pop programme, Discs-a-Gogo.
-On one of the shows, Tony Blackburn made an appearance to plug his latest record.
+On one of the shows, Tony Blackburn made an appearance to plug his latest record (the edition broadcast on Tuesday 7th September 1965, according to the TV Pop Diaries website).
 Tony Prince asked him for a contact number for Radio Caroline.
 He phoned them, had an audition and joined the north ship at the end of 1965.
-He transferred to Caroline South briefly, presenting programmes from the station's temporary home on the Swedish mv.Cheeta II.
+He transferred to Caroline South briefly, presenting programmes from the station's temporary home on the Swedish mv Cheeta II.
 This ship was on loan to the Caroline organisation while the Mi Amigo was being repaired, after losing its anchor and being washed up on the beach at Frinton-on-Sea.
 Tony then returned to Caroline North and “your royal ruler” was one of the station's most popular presenters.
-He used two different theme tunes, both recorded by Sounds Incorporated: Go and I'm Coming Through.
+He used a number of different theme tunes including two recorded by Sounds Incorporated: Go and I'm Coming Through.
 Tony stayed until the introduction of the Marine Offences Act in August 1967.
 He went on to be Programme Director of Radio Luxembourg.
 Since then he has been heard on Capital Gold in London and Xtra-AM in Birmingham.
 Tony was quick to spot the potential of club culture and started the very successful Disco-Mix Club and the spin-off magazine Mixmag.
-This he later sold but he continues to run the club, now known as DMC International.
+He sold the magazine but continued to operate the club which became known as DMC World.
+The book The Royal Ruler & the Railway DJ by Tony and Jan Šesták was published in hardback in December 2016.
+It tells the story of Radio Luxembourg from both sides of the Iron Curtain.
+Between April 2018 and May 2021 Tony operated United DJs Radio, an internet station he set up which featured a number of ex-pirates and friends from his time on Radio Luxembourg.
+(Thanks to Robbie Dale for the photo.
+There are some articles about Tony's time with Radio Caroline in the fans' memorabilia section and some pictures taken during his short stay on Caroline South here.
+Tony has also kindly shared some of his own photos from his time on Caroline North here.
+He also features in Nick Bailey's photo album and home movies.
 In July 2004 Tony attended the First North American Pirate Radio Reunion in Vancouver, Canada.
 There are photos of the event here.
-(Thanks to Alan for the information and Robbie Dale for the photo.
-There are some articles about Tony's time with Radio Caroline in the fans' memorabilia section and some pictures taken during his short stay on Caroline South here.)
+He also attended the Offshore 50 reunion in August 2017.
+See also the Manchester Beat site.
+As well as the audio, below, Tony can be heard in a clip on the Mick Luvzit tribute page.)

 click to hear audio Tony Prince on Radio Caroline North from 13th August 1967, the day before the Marine Offences Act became law.
 It was Tony's last show, a fact pointed out by an interrupting Dave Lee Travis.
 The voice on the advert for the transistor radio offer is that of Carl Conway.
 Tape kindly provided by Chris Baird (duration 4 minutes 5 seconds).

-Mike Procter was heard on Radio City for a short time in February 1965 as a ‘trial DJ’.
-In the early days of the station, when money was tight but eager DJs were plentiful, station owner Reg Calvert would invite potential broadcasters out to the fort for a trial period, unpaid apart from their board and lodging.
+Mike Procter Mike Procter was heard on Radio City for a short time in February 1965 as a ‘trial DJ’.
+In the early days of the station, when money was tight but eager DJs were plentiful, station owner Reg Calvert would invite potential broadcasters out to the fort for a short period, unpaid apart from their board and lodging.
 There were many ‘trial DJs’ on Radio City during 1965.
-Most of them are featured on The Pirate Radio Hall Of Fame but there are others that we still have not tracked down.
-(If you worked on City, please get in touch.)
-Mike contacted us in January 2007.
-He says that his stay on Radio City was so brief that he has no ‘big picture’ memories to share but some anecdotes, which he hopes to forward soon.
-Mike says he was “very fired up about radio and DJ-ing at the time”.
+Most of them are featured on The Pirate Radio Hall of Fame but there are others that we still have not tracked down.
+(It took over 40 years in Mike's case!
+If you worked on City, please get in touch.)
+Mike says that his stay on Radio City was so brief that he has no ‘big picture’ memories to share just anecdotes like the blue plastic bucket acting as a supporting insulator for the transmitting antenna, a minor transmitter fire adding to the feeling of being stuck out in the middle of nowhere, the sheer cold of being in a metal box in the Thames estuary in February, and an oft repeated live-voiced advert for the new film The Sound of Music!
+Mike says he became “very fired up about radio and DJ-ing at the time”.
 His outlets for this in later years have been hospital radio, mobile disco work and a community radio station in Oman but mostly his career has been in broadcast engineering.
-However he is now back behind the microphone.
-Mike is a Christian, working in missionary radio.
-He manages a project making public service programmes for second language English users, which are broadcast on about sixty outlets internationally.
-The programme's website is at www.spotlightradio.net.
-Mike's voice can be heard on some of the programmes.
+However, for the final 15 years until he retired in 2011, he was back behind the microphone.
+He managed a Christian radio project making public service programmes for second language English users, broadcast on about sixty outlets internationally.
+These broadcasts involved voicing at about half speed yet still sounding natural.
+Mike's voice can still be heard on some of the programmes (try Googling ‘Mike Procter Spotlight English’).
 He lives near Cambridge, married with two adult daughters.
-(Many thanks to Mike for getting in touch.)
+(Many thanks to Mike for the photo, the information and the recording.
+We have a couple of photos of Mike at Radio City's 50th birthday gathering in Whitstable in September 2014.)

 Home 60s Disc-Jockeys Ha 60s Disc-Jockeys Q-R